Alexander Frederick

 Alexander Ernest Frederick (July 6, 1885 – April 7, 1974) was a Republican attorney, minister, politician, and animal welfare advocate, who served as a member of the Wisconsin State Assembly and as Wisconsin's first and only State Humane Officer.
+His name was often abbreviated as A. E. Frederick.

 Early life and career

 Frederick was born in 1885 in Madison, Wisconsin and educated in Madison Public Schools.
 He attended the University of Wisconsin Law School.

 After his graduation from the University of Wisconsin Law School and Georgetown University, he studied theology and entered ministry as an ordained pastor in the Methodist Episcopal Church.
 In 1912 he was appointed by Governor Francis E. McGovern as humane officer for Monroe County, Wisconsin, where he was active in reform movements.
 Frederick was also a probation officer and attorney who brought cases before state courts and tribunals, including the Railroad Commission of Wisconsin.
 Frederick fought in World War I, serving as a commanding officer in the United States Army.